mwilson-ns/py2orientdb/README.md

 interacting with OrientDB from Python 2.7, using OrientDB's REST interface with Python's requests library.

+If there was a Greek letter before alpha, I'd have used that letter to describe the current state of this code.

 Goals
 -----
 The goals for this project are to create a client meeting these criteria: